 Why do I need routine breast screening such as mammogram and ultrasound?

 Breast Cancer affects 1 in 8 women in the United States.
 According to the American Cancer Society, early-stage breast cancer has a five-year survival rate of 99 percent.
-Later-stage cancer has a survival rates of 27 percent.
+Later-stage cancer has a survival rate of 27 percent.
 Mammograms and ultrasounds allow us to catch breast cancer before it has become too advanced to treat.

 Do I still need mammograms if I don't have any symptoms or family history of cancer?